petiaccja/sed-manager-website/README.md

 ## Introduction

 This repository contains the code and text for SEDManager's website, where the documentation and other information is hosted.
 The website was made using [Docusaurus](https://docusaurus.io/).
-See Docusaurus's documentation on how to build.
+See Docusaurus' documentation on how to build.

 ## License